yourvivian/small-wins/README.md

 - [ ] **A separate post page for each created post, where any additional information is shown is linked whenever a user clicks a post**
 - [ ] **Users can leave comments underneath a post on the post's separate page**
 - [ ] **Each post should have an upvote button on the post's page.
-Each click increases its upvotes count by one and users can upvote any number of times**
+Each click increases its upvotes count by one and users can upvote any number of times** having vote error when in detail page TvT they auto go up yet to add vote for view all pages
 - [x] **A previously created post can be edited or deleted from its post page**

 The following **optional** features are implemented: